YuanTian1991/YuanTian1991.github.io/contents/notes/R-Tip-Regularly-Backup-MongoDB/index.md

 ---
-slug: "/notes/R-Tip-Regularly-Backup-MongoDB"
+slug: "/notes/Regularly-Backup-MongoDB-with-R-script"
 date: "2020-07-07"
-title: "R Tip: Regularly Backup MongoDB"
+title: "Regularly Backup MongoDB with R script"
 tags: ['R', 'rds', 'github']
 abstract: "I am maitaining the GCGR website.
 So I think it's a good idea to constantly backup the database a bit.
 So my idea is to regularlly run some R code (because I only good at R), and scp/push dumped file to RDS and github separately."
 ---